 39 Career Overall Rank

 When Sotheby’s set Billy Stockman’s record price of $201,500 (for the 54.5 x 46 cm 1971 board Wild Potato (Yala) Dreaming) in 1998, the result was second only to Johnny Warangkula’s Water Dreaming at Kalipinypa 1972( sold the previous year for $206,000, in the annuls of all Aboriginal art sales).
 It was still the fourth highest result ever achieved for an Aboriginal painting by the end of 2001, the 19th highest at the end of 2004 and the 34th by the end of 2006.
 Few artist’s record prices have lasted as long,

 Yet Billy Stockman's next highest result is only $36,000.
-This was achieved for a 1991 work entitled Travels of the Spider Ancestors which was sold by Lawson~Menzies in June 2008, Lot 262.
+This was achieved for a 1991 work entitled Travels of the Spider Ancestors (was sold by Lawson~Menzies in June 2008, Lot 262).
 It was a good result for a late career work by one of the early Papunya artists and justified the confidence Lawson~Menzies specialists had in it, evidenced by the presale estimate of $35,000-45,000.
 Brave of them, as all of the artists top ten results at the time were for 1971-1973 boards and apart from this spectacular exception nothing painted after 1978 had appeared in the artists 15 highest results or has generated more than $8,000 for its seller.

-This very prolific artist, who created work for more than 30 years has had no less than 291 works offered for sale since his first paintings appeared at auction in 1988.
+This very prolific artist, who created work for more than 30 years has over 300 works offered for sale since his first paintings appeared at auction in 1988.
 Yet his career average price is just $5,252 despite a respectable clearance rate of 59%.
 While 1998 was by far his best year at sale with 16 of 17 works sold including his record price, 2005 was also a good year with 17 of 19 painting selling.
 This however was the last time Billy Stockman’s fortunes were on the ascendant.
-Since then only 46 of the 95 works on offer have found buyers.
+Since then his clearance rate has been under 50%.
 Only 13 paintings in total have sold for more than $10,000 and it is his low average price that has prevented Billy Stockman from attaining a higher place in the annuls of Aboriginal art.